Stormwater services and information

 Miller and Walker Creeks stormwater retrofit planning for improving streams

 Project to reduce stormwater pollution in urban creeks that drain into Puget Sound.

 King County Stormwater Management Program (SWMP)

-Describes our action plan to comply with the National Pollutant Discharge Elimination System (NPDES) phase I municipal stormwater permit issued by the Washington State Department of Ecology.
+Describes King County's action plan to comply with the National Pollutant Discharge Elimination System (NPDES) phase I municipal stormwater permit issued by the Washington State Department of Ecology.